Attorney advertisement by Edwin Aiwazian of Lawyers for Justice, PC, headquartered at 450 N Brand Blvd, Glendale, CA 91203

 Can I Sue For Workplace Retaliation – FAQ

-can i sue for workplace retaliation?
+Can I sue for workplace retaliation?
 Employees, former employees, or job applicants who have suffered workplace retaliation or discrimination can file a retaliation complaint with the State of California’s Department of Industrial Relations.
 The Labor Commissioner’s Office maintains a list of California laws that prohibit retaliation, discrimination, and pay inequity.
 However, an employment lawyer will be able to advise on each specific workplace retaliation issue and suggest the best course of action for their client.

-how to handle retaliation in the workplace?
+How to handle retaliation in the workplace?
 If an employees feels that they are being retaliated against and are experiencing employment discrimination, they should report the retaliatory conduct to their Human Resources Department so there is a record of the complaint.
 If the retaliation ensues, contact an employment law attorney.

 Is retaliation illegal in the workplace?
 Yes.
 Under Labor Code section 6310, California law prohibits an employer from retaliating against their employee who complains about safety, certain practices, or health conditions in the workplace.

-what should I do if I suspect retaliation but I’m not sure?
+What should I do if I suspect retaliation, but I’m not sure?
 If you suspect retaliation but are unsure how to proceed, it’s crucial to document any incidents or actions that you believe constitute retaliation.
 Keep a record of dates, times, and details of the retaliation you’ve experienced or witnessed.
 Consider discussing your concerns with a trusted colleague or contacting an employment law attorney for advice on how to protect your rights and navigate the situation effectively.

 Think you deserve justice?